Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 and $x\mapsto \lfloor x \rfloor$ denotes the floor function.
 The interpretation of $N_x$ is related to efficiency, indeed assume that at each generation there are $N$ units of resources available and consider that there are two types of individuals: the {\it inefficient} population that consists of individuals that need $1$ unit of resources to be created and the {\it efficient} population that requires $1-b_1$ units of resources.
 Since, in a given generation, the frequency of efficient individuals is $x$, the number of individuals that the next generation will be able to sustain is approximately $N_x$.
 In other words, we can interpret the process $X^{(N)}$ as the frequency of efficient individuals.
 Now observe that for all $x\in[0,1]$, we have

 as $N$ increases.
-From the previous observation, it is not so difficult to believe that the scaling limit of $(X^{(N)}_{\lfloor Nt \rfloor}, t\ge 0)$ when $N$ goes to infinity, is the unique strong solution of the following SDE
+From the previous observation, it is not so difficult to guess that the scaling limit of $(X^{(N)}_{\lfloor Nt \rfloor}, t\ge 0)$ when $N$ goes to infinity, must be the unique strong solution of the following SDE

-which belongs to the family of diffusions described by the SDE \eqref{eq:dualnaintro} when $\Lambda\equiv 0$.
+which belongs to the family of diffusions described by the SDE \eqref{eq:dualnaintro} when $c=1$, $b_1\in(0,1)$ and $\Lambda\equiv 0$.
+In other words, the interpretation of the parameters $(b_i, i\in \mathbb{N})$ can then be understood as frequency dependent effective population size, in the sense of Gonzalez-Casanova and Span\`o \cite{GS}.

 It is important to note that recently, Foucart \cite{F13} and Griffiths \cite{G12} studied asymptotic properties of the so-called $\Lambda$-Wright-Fisher process with selection using the moment duality.
-The latter process can be defined as the unique strong solution of the SDE (\ref{eq:dualnaintro}) with $\mu(x)=\alpha (x^2-x)$ and $\sigma(x)=0$ and its unique moment dual is a binary branching process with $\Lambda$-catastrophes.
-Foucart and Griffiths were interested in understanding under which conditions does the solution of such SDE eventually goes to one with probability one.
+The latter process can be defined as the unique strong solution of the SDE (\ref{eq:dualnaintro}) with $\mu(x)=\rho (x^2-x)$ and $\sigma(x)=0$ and its unique moment dual is a binary branching process with $\Lambda$-catastrophes.
+Foucart and Griffiths were interested in understanding under which conditions does the solution of such SDE eventually goes to zero with probability one.
 This question can be interpreted in a biological sense as follows: {\it under which condition fixation of the fittest phenotype is certain, in a population with skewed reproduction?}

 As we mention before, the moment duality property has been used recently by Gonzalez-Casanova and Span\`o \cite{GS} for different purposes.
 The authors in \cite{GS} studied a model related to selection which happens to be moment dual to the solution of the SDE (\ref{eq:dualnaintro}) with $c,d =0$ and $b_i=0$, for $i\in \mathbb{N}$ and used the moment duality to understand under which conditions fixation of the fitness phenotype is certain.
 It is important to note that the results that we will present here are complementary to those obtained in Foucart \cite{F13}, Griffiths \cite{G12} and Gonzalez-Casanova and Span\`o \cite{GS}.
 As we will see below fixation at 1 of the process $X$ is related to determining the invariant distribution of $Z$.